HT Components T1 Review

 Performance Comparison

-The platform, feel, and adjustability of the HT T-1 was all excellent.
-Excelling in almost every category, the HT bested the venerable Shimano XTR M9120, notably being lighter, lower profile and featuring more adjustability.
+We found the platform, feel, and adjustability of the HT T-2 top-notch.
+Excelling in almost every category, the HT bested the venerable Shimano XTR M9120, notably being lighter, lower profile, and featuring more adjustability.

 Ease of Entry

 As with the Look X-Track En-rage Plus, the traction (or grub) pins can help orient the pedal for quick entry.
-The traction pins are adjustable allowing the rider to fine-tune the amount of grab they get from the toe of the pedal.
-Throughout our test, we found the T-1 was easy to engage; it felt wide, easy to orient, and didn't require much thought.
-Even when wet the engagement remained smooth but never felt overly slippery.
-One notable difference using either cleat is that increasing release tension causes an increase in the pressure needed to engage, that's not the case with the SPD design.
+The traction pins are adjustable, allowing the rider to fine-tune the amount of grab they get from the surface of the pedal.
+Throughout testing, we found the T-2 very easy to engage; it felt wide, easy to orient, and didn't require a second thought.
+Even when wet or muddy, the engagement remained smooth but never felt overly slippery.
+One notable difference between the HT mechanism and the SPD design is that increasing the release tension causes an increase in the pressure needed to engage.

 Ease of Exit

-The HT T-1 offered effortless release but due to the lateral float in the cleats though it wasn't always as consistent as the Shimano XTR M9120.
+The HT T-2 offered effortless release, but due to multiple moving parts, the release wasn't always as consistent as the Shimano XTR M9120.
 The pedals can be disengaged by turning your heel inward or outward, and release produces an audible click that won't leave you wondering if you're engaged or not.
+New HT users coming from SPD should practice a few times before hitting the trail, as the release feels a touch more progressive.

-The friction between shoe and pedal didn't change much with moisture as the shoe engages the smoothly machined aluminum platform.
+Friction between the sole of the shoe and the pedal didn't change much with moisture as the shoe engages the smoothly machined aluminum platform.

 Adjustability

-Featuring adjustable release tension, height adjustable grub pins, and two sets of cleats offering different degrees of lateral float, the HT T-1 is remarkably adjustable.
-The T-1's adjustable release tension seemed to have greater range than the Time Speciale 8 or the Shimano SPD system.
+Featuring adjustable release tension, height adjustable grub pins, and two sets of cleats offering different degrees of lateral float, the HT T-2 is remarkably adjustable.
+The T-2's adjustable release tension seemed to have a greater range than the Time Speciale 8 or the Shimano SPD system.
 At their lightest setting, they released with almost no effort, on the opposite side of the tension adjustment they felt vice-like and required significantly more force to release than any other pedal in the test.

 Release tension is easily changed using a 3mm Allen key and you can dramatically change the pedal's feel.
-The T-1 gives a reasonable 4 or 8 degrees of float using the 62 gram X-1 or X1-F cleats respectively.
-The HT cleats are a bit wider and chunkier looking than the more prevalent SPD cleats, but they created no issues in any of our test shoes.
+The T-2 gives a reasonable 4 or 8 degrees of float using the 62-gram X-1 or X1-F cleats, respectively.
+We found the HT cleats a bit wider and chunkier than the SPD cleats, but they created no issues in any of our test shoes.

 Weight

-At 372 grams, the HT's are the lightest mid cage pedal we've tested.
-Almost an ounce lighter than the XTR M9120 that don't have grub pins and 77 grams shy of the Look X-track En-rage Plus pedals.
-We found the HT's combination of low weight and solid platform quite compelling.
+At 380 grams, the HT's are lighter than the XTR M9120 while also boasting traction pins, they're also 77 grams lighter than the Look X-track En-rage Plus pedals.
+We found HT's combination of low weight, thin profile, and solid platform quite compelling.

-Weight-conscious riders may not opt for the additional weight of a mid-cage platform, but aside from the few additional grams, there would be very few reasons to eschew this pedal for XC use.
-They're a touch thinner than even the svelte XTR M-9100 with a profile height of 16.8mm placing the rider closer to the axle and keeping the bottom of the pedal that much further from trail side hazards.
+Weight-conscious riders that still prefer a bit of platform can opt for the titanium axle version of the T2 and save 48 grams but the ti spindles have a 176lb weight limit.
+Aside from the few additional grams, there would be very few reasons to eschew this pedal for XC use.
+They're incredibly thin at just 17mm, placing the rider closer to the axle and keeping the bottom of the pedal that much further from trail-side hazards.

 Platform

-The wide platform provided a solid footbed and unlike the XTR M-9120 wasn't comprised of useless real estate.
-The width of the CNC machined aluminum body underfoot felt substantial and stable under sprint and technical conditions.
-Additionally, the forward placed grub pins helped to orient the pedal as we kicked for entry.
+The wide platform provides a solid footbed and unlike the XTR M-9120 gave us a little bit of traction to interface with.
+The width of the CNC machined aluminum body underfoot feels substantial and stable under sprints and technical moves.
+Additionally, the grub pins helped to orient the pedal as we kicked for entry.

 Mud Shedding

 This is a stellar pedal with very few compromises.
-It's light, low profile, adjustable, wide underfoot and sheds mud better than its competitors.
-The pedals had no durability issues during testing and have not needed readjustment with the included tool.
+It is light, low profile, adjustable, wide underfoot, and sheds mud better than its competitors.
+The pedals had no durability issues during testing and did not need readjustment with the included tool.
+If you're looking for a high-end mountain bike pedal with no compromises that's an alternative to SPD, look no further.